Man Group analyst under investigation in FSA insider dealing probe

-LONDON An analyst employed by hedge fund firm Man Group (EMG.L) is under investigation by the Financial Services Authority for possible insider dealing, the company confirmed on Thursday.
+LONDON Feb 28 An analyst employed by hedge fund firm Man Group is under investigation by Britain's Financial Services Authority for possible insider dealing, the company confirmed on Thursday.

 The unnamed employee, who worked in Man's GLG unit, was one of three men arrested by the Metropolitan Police on Wednesday as part of a probe by the regulator into alleged market abuse.